 Motorcycle enthusiasts love to express individual style through customization.
 American V-Twin motorcycles like Harley Davidsons are fun to customize, because they can take on so many different looks.
-Stock parts that come out of the factory on the motorcycle are often shoddy quality and need to be replaced with performance aftermarket parts.
-J&P Cycles has a large variety of upgrades to enhance your ride with style, comfort, and performance.
+Serious riders like to get highest possible performance out of their motorcycle by replacing stock parts with quality aftermarket parts.
+J&P Cycles has a large variety of [...]

 If you attended this year’s 75th Sturgis Motorcycle Rally, we hope you had the chance to stop by the Buffalo Chip’s Russ Brown Events Center to feast your eyes on the Naked Truth Motorcycles As Art™ Exhibition.